healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Temperature Differences: 5.2%

-The Crux showed a highly even heat distribution which is a rarity in medium-sized skillets.
-Normally, the temperatures at the edges are lower due to the pan being square but the heating element circular.
+The Crux demonstrated highly even heat distribution which is a rarity in medium-sized skillets.
+Normally, temperatures at the edges are lower due to the pan being square but the heating element circular.

-To evaluate temperature consistency across the skillet's surface, we utilized a saturated sugar water-soaked oil absorbent sheet placed atop.
-Then, we heated the pan to 400°F and employed an infrared thermometer.
+To evaluate temperature consistency across the skillet's surface, we placed an  oil absorbent sheet saturated with sugar water inside.
+Then, we heated the pan to 400°F and deployed an infrared thermometer.

-Our assessment, conducted at five distinct points spanning from the center to the corners of the pan, unveiled an average temperature difference of **5.2%**.
-This performance translates to an excellent 9/10 in our dataset, even slightly better than all of our larger skillets including the top 1 Hamilton Beach 38529K.
+Our assessment, measuring five distinct points spanning from the center to the corners of the pan, revealed a **5.2% average temperature variance**.
+This scored an excellent 9/10 in our dataset, even slightly better than all larger skillets such as the top-performing Hamilton Beach 38529K.

 ### Making Pancakes